nicklafferty/craftycody/content/life/south-padre-island-tx.md

 The beach itself was so nice.
 Very clean, with no seaweed anywhere, and it was sparsely populated because I think we went in the offseason which I highly recommend.
 You can section off your own chunk of the beach and not have anyone around you all day.

+And, as I said earlier, the water was so blue!

 ![](/uploads/pxl_20220912_115912761.jpg)

-And, as I said earlier, the water was so blue!
+And this is our lil' man after running through the surf.
+It took him a while to figure out the water wasn't going to attack him, but he loved it once he let loose.
+He is also very smelly and this is from the day we left, so.

 ## Restaurants